COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Any recurrence in patients initially classified as high risk signifies a very poor prognosis.
 Clinical trials may be considered.
 Palliative care should also be considered as part of the patient's treatment plan.

-An analysis of several trials included 383 patients with neuroblastoma whose tumor recurred or progressed on COG modern-era early-phase trials.
-The 1-year progression-free survival (PFS) rate was 21%, and the 4-year PFS rate was 6%, while the OS rates were 57% at 1 year and 20% at 4 years.
+An analysis of several trials included 383 patients with neuroblastoma whose tumor recurred or progressed in COG modern-era, early-phase trials.
+The 1-year progression-free survival (PFS) rate was 21%, and the 4-year PFS rate was 6%.
+The OS rates were 57% at 1 year and 20% at 4 years.
 Less than 10% of patients experienced no subsequent recurrence or progression.
 MYCN amplification predicted worse PFS and OS rates.
-Although the OS after recurrence in children presenting with high-risk neuroblastoma is generally extremely poor, patients with high-risk neuroblastoma at first relapse after complete remission or MRD in whom relapse was a single site of soft tissue mass (a few children also had bone marrow or bone disease at relapse) had a 5-year OS of 35% in one single-institution study.
+Although the OS after recurrence in children presenting with high-risk neuroblastoma is generally extremely poor, patients with high-risk neuroblastoma at first relapse after complete remission or MRD in whom relapse was a single site of soft tissue mass (a few children also had bone marrow or bone disease at relapse) had a 5-year OS rate of 35% in one single-institution study.